-That sounds a lot for one man.
-So how come you decided to give a try to Approval Studio when we contacted you at the beginning of the year?
+Andrew: That sounds a lot for one man.
+So how come you decided to give Approval Studio a try when we contacted you at the beginning of the year?
 You sound like a really busy person and don’t have time to try an app you have never heard of…

-Absolutely!
+Alex: Absolutely!
 Frankly speaking, I can’t imagine us going back to the way we used to work before Approval Studio.
-Going back to all those back-and-forth emails and verbal comments that tend to get lost or forgotten – sounds like a nightmare. (laughs)
+Going back to all those back-and-forth emails and verbal comments that tend to get lost or forgotten – sounds like a nightmare (laughs).

 Well, I’ll tell you frankly that I do not entirely understand the PRO version.
-I have three large columns there, and I just go into each task, open, and work in it.
-LITE suited completely, but the guys may like PRO more.
+I have three large columns there, and I just go into each task, open it, and work on it.
+LITE suited me completely, but the guys may like PRO more.
 As for me, I do not use all the functionality.
 I use only what I need.

 Everything is great so far, and I’m happy with what we have.

-I’ve recently read an interview with Serhii Maidukov, who created illustrations for The Guardian’s cover.
+An interesting fact time: I once read an interview with Serhii Maidukov, who created illustrations for The Guardian’s cover.
 He mentioned that he once got 58 emails with change requests.
-How many of those you have for one work on average?
-Or how many cycles do you usually have?
+Knowing how much of a pain that process might be as it’s exactly what we’re fighting with, I wonder how many of the change requests Alex usually has and how many cycles it takes to fix it all.

-P.S.
-We reached out to Alex on April 27, 2020, to ask how his team was doing during the COVID-19 quarantine.
+The original interview was over at this point, but we figured we’d ask for another comment from Alex.
+We reached out to him in April 2020, to ask how his team was doing during the COVID-19 quarantine.

 Alex’s team was lucky to start using Approval Studio way before the lockdown.
 They have already had the review process optimized with the help of Approval Studio.
 So if you are not yet using our Review Tool, this is the right time to try it.
 Set up your free trial account or contact our support team to have a free demo session.
 We will gladly help to adjust your approval process to the new reality of remote collaboration.